MalakAmgad/solarPipline/README.md

 3. ArgoCD continuously monitors the GitOps repo and syncs manifests to the EKS cluster.
 4. The Solar System app is deployed inside Kubernetes pods.
 5. Prometheus scrapes metrics from the cluster and Grafana visualizes them.
-6. OpenTelemetry collects logs and traces for deeper observability.

 ---